From Wikipedia

 Range, ecology and status

-[edit]The aplomado falcon's habitat is dry grasslands, savannahs, marshes, and, in Brazil, is commonly observed in some large cities, such as São Paulo.[citation needed] It ranges from northern Mexico and Trinidad locally to southern South America, but has been extirpated from many places in its range, including all of northern and central Mexico except for a small area of Chihuahua.
-Globally, however, it is so widespread that it is assessed as Species of Least Concern by the IUCN.[1]
+[edit]The preferred habitat is dry grasslands, savannas, and marshes.
+In Brazil, is commonly observed in some large cities, such as São Paulo.[citation needed] It ranges from northern Mexico and Trinidad locally to southern South America, but has become extinct from many parts of its range, including all of northern and central Mexico except for a small area of Chihuahua.
+Globally, however, it is sufficiently widespread that it is assessed as Species of Least Concern by the IUCN.[1]

 It feeds on large invertebrates and small vertebrates, with small birds making up the overwhelming bulk of its prey.
-Mixed-species feeding flocks in open cerrado and grassland will go on frenzied alert upon spotting this species; small birds fear it more than most other predators.[10]
+Mixed-species feeding flocks in open cerrado and grassland will go on frenzied alert upon spotting aplomado falcons; small birds fear it more than most other predators.[14]
 It is often seen soaring at twilight hunting insects and eating them on the wing.[4]
-It also hunts at fields being burned, at which many birds of this species may gather; cooperation between individual aplomado falcons – usually members of a pair – has also been recorded.
-In Brazil, aplomado falcons have been observed following maned wolves (Chrysocyon brachyurus) and chasing birds that the wolves flush.[11]
-Prey items typically weigh one-fifth to one-half of the falcons' own weight, but females of this species (which due to their size can tackle larger prey) have been recorded eating birds larger than themselves, such as a cattle egret (Bulbucus ibis) or a plain chachalaca (Ortalis vetula), on rare occasions.[3]
+It also hunts over fields being burned, at which many birds of this species may gather; cooperation between individual aplomado falcons, usually members of a pair, has also been recorded.
+In Brazil, aplomado falcons have been observed following maned wolves (Chrysocyon brachyurus) and chasing birds that the wolves flush.[15]
+Prey items typically weigh one-fifth to one-half of the falcons' own weight, but females (which due to their size can tackle larger prey) have been recorded eating birds larger than themselves, such as a cattle egret (Bulbucus ibis) or a plain chachalaca (Ortalis vetula), on rare occasions.[3]

 The nest is a platform built of sticks at any height in a bush or tree.
 Two or three eggs are laid.[4]